Ancient bad breath remedies leave something to be desired

 Cloves.
 In the ancient Middle East, Iraqis prefered to crunch on cloves after lunch.

 Guava peels.
-This is an old folk cure from Thailand.
+This is an old folk remedy from Thailand.
 Folks would chew guava peels in hopes of clearing up the scent of their tooth decay.

 Egg shells.
 Really.
 In ancient China, it was believed that chewing egg shells or scrubbing one's teeth with them (a la tooth powder) would scour away the remnants of a meal.